SymbioticEDA/MARLANN/arch.md

 Opcodes with a per-lane enable bit, an address argument, and a per-lane 8-bit coefficient:

-- MACC: Load 4 bytes from the specified address (relative to LBP), multiply with coefficients, and add to accumulators.
-Only the accumulators that are selected by the per-lane enable bit are updated.
+- MACC: Load 4 bytes from the specified address (relative to LBP), multiply with coefficients, and add to accumulator.
+Only the lanes that are selected by the lane enable bit are added.

 - MMAX: Like MMAC, but store the max value in the accumulator instead of the sum.

-- MSET: Like MMAC, but overwrite the accumulator instead of adding to it.
+- MSET: Like MMAC, but reset the accumulator to zero before adding the products.

+- ACC, MAX, SET: Like MMACC, MMAX or MSET but bypassing the multiplier (i.e. using coefficients of 1 instead of the values stored in compute memory).

-Opcodes with a per-lane enable bit, an address argument, and per-lane shift amount (shift amout stored in insn coefficient fields):
+Opcodes with an address argument, and shift amount (shift amout stored in lane enable bits):

-- STORE: Right-shift accumulators by the specified amount, saturate it to a signed 8-bit value, and store the selected accumulators to main memory at the given address (relative to SBP).
-(The shifted and clipped value is stored to memory, the accumulator itself is unchanged.)
+- STORE: Right-shift accumulator by the specified amount, saturate it to a signed 8-bit value, and store the result to main memory at the given address (relative to SBP).
+(The shifted and saturated value is stored to memory, the accumulator itself is unchanged.)

 - RELU: Like store, but replace negative values with zero.

-Opcodes without argument:

-- RACC-0: Add accumulator 1 to accumulator 0, and accumulator 3 to accumulator 2.
-(For 8 lanes it also adds acc 5 to 4 and acc 7 to 6.)

-- RACC-1: Add accumulator 2 to accumulator 0.
-(For 8 lanes it also adds acc 6 to 4.)

-- RACC-2: (8-lanes only) Add accumulator 4 to accumulator 0.

-- RMAX-0: Store max of acc 1 and 0 in acc 0, and max of acc 3 and 2 in 2.
-(For 8 lanes also acc 5 to 4 and acc 7 to 6.)

-- RMAX-1: Store max of acc 2 and 0 in acc 0.
-(For 8 lanes it also acc 6 to 4.)

-- RMAX-2: (8-lanes only) Add accumulator 4 to accumulator 0.